megorei/website-neo4j-ruby/source/how-tos/_neo4j_factory_girl.md

 #### Node assignment

-When you tried using factory_girl with [neo4j](https://github.com/neo4jrb/neo4j) you probably got this error:
+If you tried using factory_girl with [neo4j](https://github.com/neo4jrb/neo4j), you probably got this error:

     Neo4j::ActiveNode::HasN::NonPersistedNodeError: Unable to create relationship with non-persisted nodes